Corporate

 1. Within the meaning of the Instruments.

-Ms. Ségolène Gallienne-Frère, who is being proposed for election as a Director of the Corporation for the first time at the Meeting, is deemed to not be independent within the meaning of the Instruments because her immediate family member is an executive officer of GBL and Mr. Claude Généreux (an executive officer of the Corporation) serves on the committee of GBL’s Board of Directors which functions as its compensation committee.
-Accordingly, of the 14 individuals nominated for election at the Meeting, 10 individuals (constituting more than 71 per cent of the Director nominees) are independent within the meaning of the Instruments and do not have any relationships that could reasonably interfere with the exercise of their independent judgment in discharging their duties to the Corporation.
+Of the 13 individuals nominated for election at the Meeting, nine individuals (constituting more than two thirds of the Director nominees) are independent within the meaning of the Instruments and do not have any relationships that could reasonably interfere with the exercise of their independent judgment in discharging their duties to the Corporation.

 Meetings of Independent Directors